davea42/libdwarf-code/README.md

 New function dwarf\_global\_tag\_number()
 makes the data from .debug\_names a bit more useful (if a library user wants it).
+Three new functions were added to enable printing of the .debug_addr section independent of other sections and the new dwarfdump option --print-debug-addr prints that section.

 ### Comparing libdwarf-0.4.2 to libdwarf-0.4.1
 No incompatibilities.